Menu

 This project is currently open to members* but we will be happy to open it up to guests of space allows.
 Please only sign up if you know you can attend.
 We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

-A big thanks to our SBK Project Leader Beth Collins for leading this project, and thank you for lending a little hand!
+A big thanks to our SBK Board Member Helena Zandivar for leading this project, and thank you for lending a little hand!

 Amanda Barnhart